encode/django-rest-framework/docs/topics/html-and-forms.md

 The `render_form` tag takes an optional `template_pack` argument, that specifies which template directory should be used for rendering the form and form fields.

 REST framework includes three built-in template packs, all based on Bootstrap 3.
 The built-in styles are `horizontal`, `vertical`, and `inline`.
-The default style is `horizontal`.
+The default style is `vertical`.
 To use any of these template packs you'll want to also include the Bootstrap 3 CSS.

 The following HTML will link to a CDN hosted version of the Bootstrap 3 CSS: